PyFixate/Fixate/docs/source/example_walkthrough.rst

           user_info("Fingers crossed, this will pass")
           chk_true(True, "It is True!")

-The core of Fixate can be seen with these first three import statments
+The core of Fixate can be seen with these first three import statements

 .. code:: python